 - production and delivery of goods or services.

 We use a standards- and evidence-based approach to risk management.
 Standards commonly used include:

 - ISO 31010 Risk Management - Risk Assessment Techniques

 - AS/NZS 5050 Business continuity: management of disruption-related risk

 - BS 25999:2006.
 Business continuity management (both the Code of Practice and Specification).

-Our technical library contains nearly 8,000 articles, books and reports and is growing.
+Our technical library contains over 9,000 articles, books and reports and is growing.
 Our research gives access to academic articles to help keep our knowledge base up to date.

 We have also carried out research to identify risks and aid analysis of risks.
 See, for example, our report to the Australian Senate on the risk matrix.